 - Double Polished: polished through tribofinition, smoothest to touch, minimal layer visibility, only available with batch control (available on orders of 20+ objects).
 This option is not recommended for all models, as the tribofinition process removes a fine layer of plastic to smooth the surface.
 Thus fine design aspects may be damaged in the process.

 The objects printed in a white color, though they can be monocolored in a large bath.
-The colors available include: white, black, blue, yellow, red, green, beige, brown, pink, and orange.
+The available colors include: white, black, blue, yellow, red, green, beige, brown, pink, and orange.

 The piece is colored in multiple steps: